Microphones on a table with different national flags. © iStock.com/shironosov

 Context

-The Rwandan Government introduced the first reforms aimed at decentralising political and administrative functions in 2000.
-By transferring competencies to the local authorities, the central government is promoting stronger social cohesion, poverty reduction and internal stability.
-However, the local authorities are often not in a position to assume greater responsibility and to plan and provide needs-based services for the population in an effective, participatory, citizen-oriented and transparent manner.
-The districts lack funding and expertise.
-They often implement local planning and budgeting to only a partial extent.
-Moreover, they demonstrate inadequate transparency and accountability towards the population.
-Civil society is not sufficiently involved in the processes.
+However, the local authorities are often not in a position to assume greater responsibility or to plan and offer needs-based services for the population in an effective and citizen-oriented manner.
+The districts lack (their own) funding and expertise.
+They often implement local planning and budgeting only partially.
+Moreover, there is too little transparency about what they do, and they are not adequately accountable to the population.
+Civil society is insufficiently involved in decision-making.

 Objective